alternate-file/vscode-alternate-file/README.md

 In Vim, you can often go to the "alternate file" for the active buffer - usually the spec file for an implementation, or vice versa - by pressing `:A`.
 This extension adds that functionality to VS Code.

-VSCode-Alternate reads a config file base on the `.projectionist.json` file from [Tim Pope's Projectionist](https://github.com/tpope/vim-projectionist).
+VSCode-Alternate reads a config file base on the `.projections.json` file from [Tim Pope's Projectionist](https://github.com/tpope/vim-projectionist).
 This lets you specify where the spec files for different types of files in your project are set up.
-One you add a `.projectionist.json` (and reload your editor), you can then jump between an implementation and spec file, and optionally create empty files if they don't exist.
+One you add a `.projections.json` (and reload your editor), you can then jump between an implementation and spec file, and optionally create empty files if they don't exist.

 ## Features

 All commands are under the control pane.
-Or, you can set up [shortcuts](shortcuts).
+Or, you can set up [shortcuts](#shortcuts).

 - `Alternate File` - Switch to the alternate file (if found) in the current pane
 - `Split Alternate File` - Switch to the alternate file (if found) in a split pane